Transitivity in wreath products with symmetric groups: Notions of Transitivity

 A possible colouring of $\usigma$ is given by

 Then the corresponding $\umu\in\Lambda_{14}(C_6)$ is given by

 This shows that $\usigma \to \umu$ where

 It also shows that $\usigma \to \ulambda$ for every $\ulambda \in \Lambda_n(G)$ with $\umu(g) \unlhd \ulambda(g)$ for every $g \in G$.
-Using the dominance order $\unlhd$ to obtain $\ulambda$ from $\umu$ corresponds to moving up boxes in the Young diagrams of $\umu(g)$ for each $g \in G$ independently. \end{example} Here is another way to think about the relation $\rightarrow$.
+Using the dominance order $\unlhd$ to obtain $\ulambda$ from $\umu$ corresponds to moving up boxes in the Young diagrams of $\umu(g)$ for each $g \in G$ independently. \end{example} \begin{remark} Here is another way to think about the relation $\rightarrow$.
 Start with the Young diagrams $\usigma(U)$ and $|G|$ empty containers that are indexed with the elements of $G$ (the tuple of these containers will become the element $\ulambda \in \Lambda_n(G)$ after the algorithm).
 For each row of each $\usigma(U)$, we have to move the boxes of the row to the containers indexed by the elements of $U^\circ$.
 Moving $k$ boxes from a row of $\usigma(U)$ to a container indexed by $g \in U^\circ$ means that we add a part of size $k$ to the container indexed by $g$.
 Only the number $k$ matters, not the actual position of the boxes in the row.
 Importantly, this means that for each row of each $\usigma(U)$ and each $g \in U^\circ$, we add either one part to the container indexed by $g$ or none.
 Each box of $\usigma$ must be moved into some container.
-After all boxes have been moved, order all the parts in each container so that they form a partition.
-This defines an element $\umu \in \Lambda_n(G)$.
-Finally, one has the option to use the dominance order $\unlhd$ for each partition $\umu(g)$ independently so that we obtain an element $\ulambda \in \Lambda_n(G)$ with $\umu(g) \unlhd \ulambda(g)$ for every $g \in G$.
-The reason for introducing the relation $\rightarrow$ is the following theorem.
-It says that the relation $\to$ precisely characterises the irreducible characters $\chi^{\ulambda}$ that appear in the decomposition of the permutation character $\xi_{H_{\usigma}}$.